Murmele/GenericTableView/Readme.md

 # Generic Table View
+## Idea
+When having generic properties the user can extend, it is usefull to store them into a table.
+Each property has it's own datatype and limits.
+To solve this problem, a generic table view is created where it can be choosen how the data should be modified.
-Implements a generic table view where the cells can be modified by userdefined widgets.
-Use the example to test the functionality
+Use the example to test the functionality.

 ## Usage
 Add this repository as submodule into your project and set the paths to the headers and source files